ACC-COSC2325-003-SP19/gp2-grck/grck-proj2.rst

 The TRIG and ECHO pins will be used to communicate from our microcontroller to the ultrasonic module.

 The HC-SR04 ultrasonic sensor is able to measure distances of objecs by utilizing sonar.
-| 1.
-The transmitter (trig pin) sends a signal: a high frequency sound.
+| 1.The transmitter (trig pin) sends a signal: a high frequency sound.
-| 2.
-If the is an object in front of it, the signal will be reflected back.
+| 2.If the is an object in front of it, the signal will be reflected back.
-| 3.
-The transmitter (echo pin) will receive the signal
+| 3.The transmitter (echo pin) will receive the signal

 How To Control the Device
 *************************